IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Skepticism, while logically impeccable, is psychologically impossible, and there is an element of frivolous insincerity in any philosophy which pretends to accept it.”

->“Is there any knowledge in the world which is so certain that no reasonable man could doubt it?”
+>“Is there any knowledge in the world which is so certain that no reasonable man could doubt it?”[^Skepticism]

 >“Love is wise, hatred is foolish.”